MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ## Azure OpenAI Service

-If you have existing code that leverages the OpenAI SDK, you can use the project client to create an ```AzureOpenAI``` client that leverages your project's Azure OpenAI connection.
+If you have existing code that uses the OpenAI SDK, you can use the project client to create an ```AzureOpenAI``` client that uses your project's Azure OpenAI connection.
 ```
 pip install openai
 ```